SumanthT26/USA-Stock-Market-prediction-using-Financial-Fundamental-data/README.md

 Dataset contains 200+ financial indicator features, that are commonly found in the 10-K filings each publicly traded company releases yearly, for a lot of US stocks (on average, 4000 stocks are listed in each year dataset).
 We have five year of data (2014-2018).
 So, a total of 22,000 rows approx. Since we are predicting for 2 major classifications the consecutive years, we have merged the available 5 years data into a single data frame.

 Success of this model depends on 2 major classifications that are said to be class1 and class 0.For each stock, if the class = 1.
 From a trading perspective, the 1 identifies  those stocks that an hypothetical trader should BUY at the start of the year and sell at the end of the year for a profit.
 For each stock, if the class = 0.
 From a trading perspective, the 0 identifies those stocks that an hypothetical trader should NOT BUY, since their value will decrease, meaning a loss of capital

+### EDA
+Univariate, Bivariate and Multivariate Analysis were performed to bring out important aspects of data into focus for further analysis.
+Some of the highlights from EDA are listed below.